-The Property is designated as Urban Density Residential (UDR) on the Land Use Map of Comprehensive Primary uses within UDR areas are residential of all housing types.
-The Urban Density Residential designation "is used in areas Centers around where multifamily housing with a gross density range between 6.01 and 34 units per acre is desired."
-(See Master Plan, Ch.
-4, "Land Designations").
+The Property is designated as Density Residential Urban (UDR) on the Land Use Map of Comprehensive the Plan.
+Primary uses within UDR areas are residential of all housing types.
+The Urban Residential Density designation "is used in areas around Centers where multifamily housing with a gross density range between 6.01 and 34 units per acre is desired."
+(See Master Plan.
+4. "Land Ch.
+Use Designations").
 The Project proposes maximum gross/net density of 15.08 DUA, which is the center of the desired density range.
 Based on anticipated unit count of 324 in Phase 2, Phases 1 and 2 combined would have an overall average density of approximately 15.08 DUA.
 As further detailed in the "Primary and Secondary Uses" section of Chapter 4, residential buildings should not be taller than four (4) stories or 45 feet unless by exception.
 All buildings proposed are three-story and some do have basements (in the rear) to respond to grade changes.
 This height differentiation is illustrated on the Conceptual Grading and Infrastructure Plan (Sheet Z7).